huahaiy/huahaiy.github.io/_pages/about.md

   - /about.html
 ---

-A technology leader with over 15 years of proven track record in architecting and shipping high-impact products in artificial intelligence, machine learning, and data systems.
+A technology leader with over 15 years of proven track record in shipping high-impact products.
+Expert in conversational AI agent systems, human-computer interaction, and data systems.
 A seasoned system architect with a knack for pragmatic innovation, adept at transforming research into effective solutions.
 Successfully built and led high-performing R&D teams.

-* **Stellar record in R&D.** Led the development of an award-winning AI agent system that seamlessly integrates generative AI and symoblic AI to achieve market-leading capabilities.
+* **Stellar record in R&D.** Led the development of an award-winning AI agent system that seamlessly integrates generative AI and traditional approaches to achieve market-leading capabilities.
 Pioneered a machine learning based psychometric inference engine with reliability and validity verified by third-party publications in top research journals.
 Delivered an interactive data analytics system along with several other revenue generating production software systems.

-* **Deep AI expertise with diverse background.** Possesses deep expertise in human-centric AI backed by databases, with experience across a wide spectrum of fields including ML, DB, NLP, IR, InfoVis, VR, UX, cognition, psychometrics, and more.
-Worked in various environments ranging from startups to enterprise research center, universities, and academic research institute.
+* **Deep expertise with diverse background.** Possesses deep expertise in human-centric AI agent platform, with experience across a wide spectrum of fields including HCI, UX, InfoVis, VR, NLP, IR, ML, DB, cognition, psychometrics, and more.
+Worked in various environments ranging from startup to enterprise research center, and universities.
-  Established numerous ties for collaboration and talent acquisition.

 * **Outstanding hands-on technical ability.** Craftsman in software system design and implementation, personally owned large codebases central to